python-parsy/parsy/docs/howto/other_examples.rst

 Other examples
 ==============

 This section has some further example parsers that you can study.
+There are also examples in the :doc:`/tutorial` and in :doc:`/ref/generating`.

 JSON parser
 ===========